-How long have you been in farming, Hamish?
+How long have you been in farming, Ivaylo?

 How long have you been growing Fenland celery?

-I’ve looked after the Fenland celery crop for 4 seasons now.
-It’s a really special crop and a privilege to be involved in taking care of it.
+I’ve looked after the Fenland celery since 2018.
+It’s a really special crop and a privilege to be taking care of it.

 Is growing Fenland celery really that different to growing mainstream celery?

 The growing conditions here on the Cambridgeshire Fens are quite different to anywhere else in the country.
-The region in which Fenland celery is farmed is home to a deep, rich and peaty soil, that is packed full of nutrients, thanks to the decomposed plant remains that have accumulated over the hundreds of years while the Fens were under water.
+The region in which Fenland celery is farmed has a deep, rich and peaty soil.
+It is packed full of nutrients, thanks to the decomposed plants that accumulated over hundreds of years while the Fens were under water.
 The soil boasts around 15-20% organic matter, compared with as low as 3% for some soils.
-As well as protecting the crop, the soil ‘blanches’ the stems, flushing out the chloroform and making for a milder flavour as well as a distinctly pale stem.
+As well as protecting the crop, the earthing up the soil ‘blanches’ the stems, flushing out the chloroform and making for a milder flavour as well as a distinctive paler stem.

 What time does your alarm go off on a typical morning?

 My alarm is set for 5:45am six days a week.
 I’m often not home until 7pm so it is a long day but I love it.

 How do you like to eat Fenland celery?

 I like it braised or roasted to really bring out the flavour.
 For a quick and healthy snack I love ‘ants on a log’ – a stick of celery halved with peanut butter spread into the groove and topped with raisons.
 A new classic!